Legal Rights and Duties of Landlords and Tenants in Leasing

 (CLAUSE (B), SECTION 108)

-The clause imposes statutory obligation upon the lessor to give possession of the premises to the lessee.
+The clause imposes a statutory obligation upon the lessor to give possession of the premises to the lessee.
 What amounts to delivery of possession depends on the nature of the property leased.
 Where the lessor fails to deliver possession in spite of the lessee’s request to put him in possession, the lessee may, in the absence of a contract to the contrary.

 • (a) Repudiate or rescind the contract on the ground of failure of the lessor to give possession, but he cannot do so, when he takes possession of a portion of the demised premises, if the lessee rescinds the whole contract, he can recover the consideration, if any, paid by him to the lessor,